Jump to Content

 Preparing for change

-growing number of organizations are leaning into this change.
+A growing number of organizations are leaning into this change.
 They’re showing it’s possible to evolve their existing solutions, and build new ones, using Privacy Sandbox and other privacy-preserving technologies.
 It’s inspiring to see these innovations, and we’re excited for how they’ll advance over time.

 For those ready to take the next step towards meaningful change for privacy on the web, learn more at privacysandbox.com and developer.google.com/privacy-sandbox.